 Early on it was recognized that s-wave capture alone yields an s-factor with a negative slope.
 This is due to the Coulomb distortion of the s-wave at very low distances.
 The observation of a positive slope of S{17} measured at energies above 300 keV was recognized as due to the d-wave contribution.
 It was also recognized that the d-wave contribution is very large at measured energies and in fact it dominates around 1.0 MeV.
-The d-wave contribution must be subtracted to allow an accurate extrapolation of the s-wave to zero energy (where the d-wave contribution is very small, of the order of 6%).
-The (large) contribution of the d-wave at energies above 300 keV leads to a linear dependence of S{17} on energy (with a positive slope).
+The d-wave contribution must be subtracted from data measured at higher energies in order to allow for an accurate extrapolation of the s-wave to zero energy (where the d-wave contribution is very small, of the order of 6%).
+The (large) contribution of the d-wave at energies above 300 keV leads to a linear dependence of S{17} on energy (with a positive slope of the order of +7.0 eV-b/MeV).
 An accurate extrapolation of S{17} must rely on an accurate knowledge of the d-wave contribution or the slope at energies above 300 keV.